Na Tum Jaano Na Hum: Plot

 Esha Malhotra is a bright, spirited girl who has just left college.
 She finds a note from a past student of her school that coincides with her own feelings of love.
 She calls into a radio station and requests a song, repeating the words left on the note.
-An anonymous man calls in soon after, stating that he is the one who had written the letter and he would like to meet her someday since they seem to have the same feelings about love and other aspects in life.
+An anonymous man calls in soon after, stating that he is the one who had written the letter and he would like to meet her someday since they seem to have the same feelings about love and other aspects of life.
 The radio announcer sets up a date and time for their meeting at the radio station.
 The man arrives but finds only a letter waiting for him.
-The letter does not state her name or address, only a post box number to which she requests him to write so that they can be friends.
-The correspondence begins.
+The letter does not state her name or address, only a postbox number to which she requests him to write so that they can be friends.
+The correspondence begins with Rahul also arranging his postbox number and they starts exchanging letters in their respective postbox numbers.
 The man turns out to be a photographer and commercial pilot Rahul Sharma.
 They do not meet, exchange numbers, or tell their names but continue to write to each other.
-Fate brings the two together when Esha hires Rahul to be their photographer for a campaign.
-Of course, she didn't know it was him nor he did that it was her.
+In one such letter exchange Rahul shares his birthday date with Esha along with them sharing a toy plane from Rahul's side and a teddy Tutu from Esha's side.
+Fate brings the two together when Esha hires Rahul to be their photographer for a campaign where he accidentally shares his birthday date with her and she gets reminded of her mystery man.
+Of course, she didn't know it was him, nor did he know that it was her.
+The two bond over time and turn friends without knowing they are writing letters to each other only.